farpoke/badge-2025/assets/files/README.txt

 attempt has been made to follow the Tetris Guidelines and SRS standard, but it might not be perfect and some features (such as sound effects) are missing by necessity.

+# Othello

+The game of Othello, also known as Reversi.

+# Gallery

+A small gallery of animations (meme GIFs) included for fun.